 That said, if your home style is monochromatic, or features lots of white, a bright pop of zingy red or green can create a gorgeous focal point for your festive display.

 You can also match your colours to your theme – Classic Christmas styles lend themselves best to red and gold, or silver and green, where Nordic and minimalist styles looks best with white and silver.
+Furthermore, if you want a more modern or minimalist approach, consider using cool grays and whites to create a clean, bright look.

 Creating the Perfect Tree